risk-of-thunder/RoR2EditorKit/README.md

 	* SerializableSystemType changes
 		* SerializableSystemType can now obtain the required type if the field is an Array.
 		* SerializableSystemType no longer fails to populate if a Type does not have an enclosing namespace.

-### '3.2.2'

-* Core Changes:
-	* XML documentation file now always appears when ROR2EK is installed via the UPM
-	* Extended editor window's opening methods now return the instance

-* RoR2EditorScripts changes:
-	* ESC asset name now updates to the target type when the enable naming conventions is on
-	* ESC now displays a tooltip for serializable fields if the FieldInfo had the Tooltip attribute
-	* Updated Skill Locator for new bonus stock override skills
-	* Characterbody's crosshair prefab now properly shows in the inspector